szolll/MW1/README.md

 *   **Interactive Mode (Recommended for first-time users):**
     *   This mode will ask you if you want to start the reminder service.
 It's a great way to see how it works.
+    *   When you run this command, a menu will appear with the following options:
+        *   **1. Start Coffee Break Reminders:** This will start the main wellness service.
+        *   **2. Exit:** This will close the tool.
     *   Copy the following command, paste it into the PowerShell window, and press **Enter**:

         ```powershell